DawnlightDev/DawnlightDev/README.md

 ### About Me

-🏫 I'm a full-time Computer Science and Mathematics student at a 4 year univeristy
+🏫 I'm a full-time Computer Science and Mathematics student at a 4 year university
 <br/>
 🌱 I'm currently learning advanced topics in Java
 <br/>